Six Quotes on Regenerating Cities to Tackle the Climate Crisis from reSITE 2019

 These structures often found in mono-zoned developments not only amass a lot of resources to build but also have an astronomically large footprint with the number of energy resources it takes to maintain them per person that lives in them.
 As these structures age, it is a question of what will become of them - and how they can be regenerated.

-The newly appointed executive director of Lisbon’s MAAT Museum brought her inspiration from her professional background largely spent in China to the reSITE stage.
+The newly appointed executive director of Lisbon’s MAAT Museum, Beatrice Leanza, brought her inspiration from her professional background largely spent in China to the reSITE stage.
 She posed questions that the Asian province struggled with - how do you design for 1.4 billion people in terms of a country that faces a lack of spaces for the younger generation while not urbanizing more at the expense of the environment?
+Listen to Beatrice Leanza on Design and the City.

 The relationship of architecture and nature has been a theme in city building over recent years, however, that only seems to reflect it as essential to terms of regenerating.
-MAD Architect’s principal architect, Yosuke Hayano makes the case of creating architecture that creates an emotional connection to nature - and for people to have an emotional connection to that architecture.
+MAD Architect’s principal architect, Yosuke Hayano makes the case of creating architecture that creates an emotional connection to nature —and for people to have an emotional connection to that architecture.
+Listen to Yosuke on Design and the City.

 Our trailblazing reSITE speakers, whose ideas, thoughts and questions left us to revitalize our own and reminded us of the fluidity regeneration holds.
 We all have the power to REGENERATE the way we engage our communities, utilize technology, and creatively innovate to redefine the spaces we live in for generations to come.